Canon 4000D vs Fujifilm X70

 Body comparison: Canon 4000D vs Fujifilm X70

 The side-by-side display below illustrates the physical size and weight of the Canon 4000D and the Fujifilm X70.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 4000D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (45 percent) than the Canon 4000D.
 In this context, it is worth noting that neither the 4000D nor the X70 are weather-sealed.